SoWhitIs/school-district-analysis/README.md

 ***

- ### Replacing Ninth-Grade Scores
+ ### Replacing Ninth-Grade Scores _Affects_

-The below showcases the
-Math and reading scores by grade
-Scores by school spending
-Scores by school size
-Scores by school type
+It would appear after several "runs" of the code, and comparing replacing the ninth-grade scores NANs presented no extreme bearing in the overall outcomes in comparing date by school size, type, math and reading scores by grade.

+Thomas High School appears still remaining amgonst Top 5 High Performing Schools.

 ## Summary
-By Replacing the scoring data settiith NAN, al "usable" data was kept in tact.
-More specfically and sucintently nan  in pandas if a float variable  Also this replacement was only done the grades and not s student count, this would had a bigger impact, as the population size would have impacted the percentage averages.

-Not having this information could present two outcomes.
-Data maynot be properly allocated as we do not how well ninth graders did well on their exam, but given population plays a part in the overall outcome

-scores for both math and reading went up significantly shouldn't effect funding
-Overall outcome was not selected

-changed the outcomes of the top and low perfoming school

-average of would have put Thomas High School in the lowest peformance category
-##### Author
-Whitney Gardner
+By replacing the scoring data with NaN, all "usable" data was kept in tact, such as school name, type, student name, etc. Nonetheless, allowed for those data to still be consider in the final which lies one reason affect of this method was not greater.

+However, this method could have yeild false outcomes, especially when having to perform permuatations as getting the averages. .